-PAYCHECKS: SEPLSO employees shall be paid their wages or salaries on a bi-weekly basis.
+PAYCHECKS: SEOLS employees shall be paid their wages or salaries on a bi-weekly basis.
 The Service Center shall prepare each payroll, Supervisors will review their employees' time, but it is each employees' responsibility to verify the accuracy of their time records.
 Distribution of electronic deposits or paychecks will occur on or about the Friday following the end of each pay period.

-NEW EMPLOYEES AND PROMOTIONS: The Executive Director may count a promoted employee's time worked with SEPLSO or a new hire's past experience in related fields toward determining the step at which to begin the promotion or new hire.
+NEW EMPLOYEES AND PROMOTIONS: New employees shall typically be added at the first step of their position's grade.
+The Executive Director may count a promoted employee's time worked with SEOLS or a new hire's past experience in related fields toward determining the step at which to begin the promotion or new hire.